 A dirt floor, even one that’s topped with gravel, tends to release and absorb moisture.
 And this will mark the beginning of your struggles with moisture.
 It’s a battle you will surely lose.
 Save yourself the time, agony, and frustrations of dealing with a water-damaged crawl space.

-Yes, it’s possible to waterproof a crawl space with a dirt floor, and it’s a good move, too.
+Yes, it’s possible to waterproof or insulate a crawl space with a dirt floor, and it’s a good move, too.
 While some crawl spaces have concrete floors, the majority of them are dirt.
-It can be tough to find the right solutions to waterproof and repair dirt crawl spaces, but we at JES Foundation Repair offer solutions specifically designed to work with these delicate areas.
+It can be tough to find the right solutions to waterproof and repair dirt crawl spaces, but we at JES Foundation Repair offer Crawl Space encapsulation solutions specifically designed to work with these delicate areas.

 Seal crawl space vents.
 Vents were meant to promote air exchange but they’re counterproductive as they let in moist air.
 We use durable plastic vent covers that are fade-resistant and easy to install.